 However, it is a good starting point if you want to know what blogging is all about and what mistakes you should avoid if you want to become a successful blogger.

-Mistakes to avoid if you want to pursue a blogging career
+Things you should know if you want to pursue a blogging career

 The below-mentioned mistakes are the blogging mistakes I made and they are not necessarily listed in any particular order.
 All of them are very important.
 So let’s start.

-When I started blogging in 2016 I was still working full time at my corporate job.
+When I started blogging in 2016 I was still working full-time at my corporate job.
 I was very enthusiastic about blogging.
 I enjoyed writing and I wrote whatever I wanted to, just for the sake of writing.